 Orbi - Netgear's Home WiFi System Review: Mesh networks have been at the forefront of router technology all through 2016.
 With more and more households becoming smart homes, it's no surprise to find several laptops, wireless speakers, smart TV and other smart technology.
-With that being said, manufacturers recognize the need for high-speed internet connections throughout your home.
+With that being said, manufacturers recognise the need for high-speed internet connections throughout your home.

 Recently, we wrote about the eero home Wi-Fi system and the Luma home WiFi system.
 Both are great incorporations for individuals seeking a more stable internet connection throughout their homes.
 We've even ahead put up a Luma vs eero comparison article to help you decide which is best.
-However, in this article we look at Netgear's Orbi WiFi system.
+However, in this article, we look at Netgear's Orbi WiFi system.

 - What is a Wireless Mesh Network?

 - What is Orbi WiFi? - Netgear's Solution to Slow & Unreliable Internet Connections

 - Orbi Features - What Makes it Different?